 The City allows nonuniformed employees and uniformed police officers to accumulate up to a maximum of 200 hours and uniformed firefighters to accumulate up to a maximum of 480 hours of compensatory time.
 The compensatory time is paid to the employee at termination.
 The accumulated hours are multiplied by the employee's current salary rate to determine the aggregate cost.
-As of December 31, 2022, the aggregate cost to the City for the accumulated compensatory time has been estimated at \$1,338,740 and \$225,881 for governmental activities and business-type activities, respectively.
+As of December 31, 2023, the aggregate cost to the City for the accumulated compensatory time has been estimated at \$1,402,596 and \$247,779 for governmental activities and business-type activities, respectively.

 The City allows nonuniformed union and nonunion employees to accumulate up to a maximum of 200 and 360 days of sick leave, respectively.
 Upon retirement, at age sixty-two, after twenty years of service, the employee would be paid \$10 per day for unused sick leave up to a maximum of 120 days.
 The City allows firefighters to accumulate up to 297 days of sick leave.
 Upon retirement, the employee would be paid \$20 per day for unused sick leave up to 150 days.
 The City allows police officers to accumulate up to 500 days of sick leave and effective August 8, 2008, new police hires only accumulate up to 297 days.
-Upon retirement, the employee would be paid \$10 per day for unused sick leave and effective August 8, 2008, new police hires only accumulate up to 297 days.
 Upon retirement, the employee would be paid \$10 per day for unused sick leave, to a maximum of 40% of the accrued sick leave.
-As of December 31, 2022, the aggregate cost to the City for accumulated vested sick days has been estimated at \$128,413 and \$12,284 for governmental activities and business-type activities, respectively.
+As of December 31, 2023, the aggregate cost to the City for accumulated vested sick days has been estimated at \$91,033 and \$8,549 for governmental activities and business-type activities, respectively.

 The City typically allows employees to accumulate up to a maximum of five vacation days each year.
 Vacation days are paid to the employee at termination.
 The accumulated days are multiplied by the employee's current salary rate to determine the aggregate cost.
-As of December 31, 2022, the aggregate cost to the City for accumulated vacation days has been estimated at \$358,529 and \$128,180 for governmental activities and business-type activities, respectively.
+As of December 31, 2023, the aggregate cost to the City for accumulated vacation days has been estimated at \$475,345 and \$204,982 for governmental activities and business-type activities, respectively.